About Crazy Creek Air Adventures

 Crazy Creek Air Adventures, a family run operation, has been providing a unique, exhilarating experience of flying for over 40 years.

-In the fall of 1990, work began on the new gliderport, just north of Middletown in beautiful Lake County, and on the 4th of July, 1991, the old Calistoga Soaring Center was reborn as Crazy Creek Soaring.
+You may know us as Calistoga Gliders, in the fall of 1990, work began on our new gliderport, just north of Middletown in beautiful Lake County, and on the 4th of July, 1991, the old Calistoga Soaring Center was reborn as Crazy Creek Air Adventures.

 At Crazy Creek you can also enjoy our picnic area, hiking and off-road biking in the hills surrounding the airfield.

 This is Lake County, a mostly rural, agricultural region that boasts of the cleanest air of any county in California.

 The American Lung Association (ALA) on May 1, 2003 released a follow up study that related to many areas of the nation for ozone air pollution.
 The study compared measured ozone concentrations with the federal air quality standard to determine a grade.
 Many areas, especially within California were given an "F" (failing grade).

 Lake County received an "A" grade and was identified as on e of the counties with the lowest ozone air pollution in the nation.
 To receive an "A" grade, no measured exceed of ozone standard could occur for the three years as determined by continuous air monitoring dates.
 Bob Reynolds, the Lake County AQMD's Air Pollution Control Officer, stated that, "It is good to have Lake County positively in the national report on clean air achievements."
 Lake County is also the only basin to comply with the most stringent California standards for the past 13 years.